This recipe makes perfect Crispy Roast Potatoes that have a crisp exterior, and a delectable soft, fluffy center.

 Erren’s Top Tips

-- To safely add the potatoes to the boiling water, add the potatoes to the empty pot, boil the water in a kettle and then pour over the potatoes.
-This keeps you from having to drop them into the hot water and getting burned by the splash.
+- To safely add the potatoes to the boiling water, add the potatoes to the empty pot, boil the water in a kettle, and then pour over the potatoes.
+This keeps you from dropping them into the hot water and getting burned by the splash.

 - Don’t overcrowd the potatoes on the pan.
 Overcrowding will cause heat from the pan to get trapped under the potatoes and cause them to steam instead of roast.

-- For extra crispy potatoes, turn them in the pan halfway through the cooking time.
+- For extra crispy potatoes, flip them in the pan halfway through the cooking time.

-- For extra flavor and super crisp result, try using duck, or goose fat to roast your potatoes.
+- For extra flavor and super crisp results, try using duck, or goose fat to roast your potatoes.
 You won’t be disappointed!

 FAQs

 Yes, to parboil the day before roasting, parboil, drain, rough the outside, and coat with oil the day before.
-Then simply cover them with plastic wrap and store in the fridge until needed.
+Then cover them with plastic wrap and store them in the fridge until needed.

-The best way is to cover them with cold water to keep them from turning brown.
-Don’t store them this way any longer than overnight as they will start to lose their structure.
+Covering them with cold water is the best way to keep them from turning brown.
+Don’t store them this way any longer than overnight, as they will start to lose their structure.

-To make ahead and freeze, parboil, drain, rough the outside and transfer them to a baking sheet or dish in a single layer.
-Loosely cover them with plastic wrap and freeze.
+To make ahead and freeze roasted potatoes, parboil, drain, rough the outside, and transfer them to a baking sheet or dish in a single layer.
+Loosely cover them with plastic wrap and freeze them.
 Once frozen, transfer to a freezer bag and return to the freezer.

-To roast from frozen, heat the olive oil in a large roasting pan for five minutes in the oven.
+Heat the olive oil in a large roasting pan for five minutes to roast from frozen in the oven.
 Carefully add the frozen potatoes to the hot oil and turn to coat.
 Cook for 45-50 minutes, turning in the oil halfway through until golden and crisp.

 Did you make this?